Kenickie: After Kenickie

-Lauren Laverne released one solo EP in 2000, Take These Flowers Away, and earlier that year sang on the Mint Royale single, "Don't Falter", which reached No. 15 in the UK chart.
-Laverne also was an uncredited vocalist on The Divine Comedy's 2004 single "Come Home Billy Bird" which reached No. 25 in the same chart.
+Lauren Laverne released one solo EP in 2000, Take These Flowers Away, and earlier that year sang on the Mint Royale single "Don't Falter", which reached No. 15 in the UK chart.
+Laverne also was an uncredited vocalist on The Divine Comedy's 2004 single "Come Home Billy Bird", which reached No. 25 in the same chart.
 Since then she has presented various radio shows on radio station Xfm, most notably the breakfast show, before quitting in April 2007.
 She moved into television, originally as a guest on early episodes of music quiz Never Mind the Buzzcocks.
 She earned her own weekly spot on Channel 4 music show Planet Pop and became presenter, with Myleene Klass, of ITV music programme cd:uk in 2005, and hosted Channel 4's music show Transmission with Steve Jones in 2006 and 2007.
-She currently presents the breakfast show on BBC 6 Music, and in 2018, she became the host of BBC Radio 4's Desert Island Discs.
+She currently presents the mid-morning show on BBC 6 Music, and in 2018, she became the host of BBC Radio 4's Desert Island Discs.